guhan-tofu/SpaceShip/README.md

 # SpaceShip

-Introduction
+## Introduction
-This project aims to predict the survival of passengers aboard the Titanic using machine learning algorithms.
-The Titanic dataset contains information about passengers, such as age, gender, class, and fare, and whether they survived or not.
+This project aims to predict the survival of passengers aboard the Titanic SpaceShip using machine learning algorithms.
+The SpaceShip dataset contains information about passengers, such as age, gender, cabin, and homeplanet, and whether they arrived at their destination or not.

-Dataset Description
+## Dataset Description
 The dataset used in this project consists of two main files:

 train.csv: Contains training data with features and survival labels.